-PSY4693 Love and Sexual Behavior.
-Intimate relationships including friendship, romance, sex, and marriage.
+PSY4693 Love and Sexual Behavior.\ Intimate relationships including friendship, romance, sex, and marriage.
 The material looks at relational behavior that is normal or abnormal, mature or immature, healthy or unhealthy.
 Discussions will examine factors that may play roles in determining whether relationships succeed or fail, such as communication, negotiation, gender differences, cultural differences, and predictors of divorce.
-Topics include attraction, courtship, dating, matriage, parenting, divorce, jealousy, fidelity, sexual response cycle, dysfunctions, paraphilias, obsession, impulsivity, sex crimes, and Internet relationships.
+Topics include attraction, courtship, dating, mating, marriage, parenting, divorce, jealousy, fidelity, sexual response cycle, dysfunctions, paraphilias, obsession, impulsivity, sex crimes, and Internet relationships.
 Prerequisites: General Psychology (PSY1013).

 PSY4723 Psychology of Religion.
-This course examines empirical research and psychological theories involving religious beliefs, practices, and experiences.
+This course examines empirical data and psychological theories involving religious beliefs, practices, and experiences.
 At completion of this course, students should be knowledgeable of the psychological functions of religion for individuals.
 Prerequisites: General Psychology (PSY1013).

 PSY4743 Counseling Theories and Techniques.
 Examines the therapeutic process and practical elements of counseling interactions.
 Discussions include consideration of ethical and professional issues.
 An experiential laboratory promotes essential listening and attending skills.
-The course promotes the development of self-evaluation, writing, and critical thinking skills; encourages integration of theoretical and experiential learning; facilitates the formation of a personal model of the counseling process; challenges self-reflection on personal qualities that support and hinder attempts at being therapeutic for others; and helps students understand ways to apply the major theories to specific cases.
-Prerequisites: General Psychology (PSY1013).
+The course promotes the development of self-evaluation, writing, and critical thinking skills; encourages integration of theoretical and experiential learning;